microsoft/msticpy/docs/source/index.rst

 What is/who are MSTIC?
 ^^^^^^^^^^^^^^^^^^^^^^

-MSTIC stands for the Microsoft Threat Intelligence Center - mainly staffed by security engineers and analysts working on:
+MSTIC == Microsoft Threat Intelligence Center.
+We are mostly security analysts and  engineers working on:

 * authoring security detections for several Microsoft platforms
 * threat identification and investigation